AdUser/oal/README.md

     # where to search for users
     basedn OU=users,DC=example,DC=com
     # allow only users who match this filter
-    userfilter (&(objectClass=inetOrgPerson)(user=%s)(memberOf=CN=openvpn-users,CN=groups,DC=example,DC=com))
+    userfilter (&(objectClass=inetOrgPerson)(user=%u)(memberOf=CN=openvpn-users,CN=groups,DC=example,DC=com))

+...where %u is a placeholder for username.
+You may test your config with special tool, named `oal-test`.
+This tool takes lines with username and password, separated by space and will say is this pair valid or not.

+If everything works fine, you'll can continue.

-Then, you need move this config to secure place and make sure that only root can read it.
+Next you need to move this config to secure place and make sure that only root can read it.

-    install -m 0600 -o root -g root auth-ldap.conf /etc/openvpn/
+    mv auth-ldap.conf /etc/openvpn/
     cd /etc/openvpn/
     chmod 600 auth-ldap.conf
     chown root:root auth-ldap.conf